Tilana/tilana.github.io/_posts/2019-01-04-media-uncovered.markdown

 We build MediaUncovered, a free and open-source tool to uncover such hidden biases.

 With statistical models it is possible to map millions and millions of newspaper articles into a vector space.
-In this vector space the relations and similarities of words are captures.
+In this vector space the relations and similarities of words are captured.
 This enables us to detect consistent reporting  biases, compare topic coverage and language usage of newspapers and even provide a basis to assess media variety in a country.

 We want readers to explore the content and language of newspapers and critically reflect their sources of information.
 Journalist and media organizations can use the tool to detect and analyze underlying biases  in newspapers, investigate the language used when reporting about a  specific topic, find evidence for media consolidation and advocate for a free and diverse media landscape.